The 20 Best Periodic Limb Movement Disorder Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Dr. Venkatesh Krishnamurthy is a psychiatrist and sleep medicine specialist certified by the American Board of Psychiatry and Neurology.
 He is an Associate Professor of Medicine at the University of Pittsburgh School of Medicine.
 He is the Medical Director of the outpatient Sleep Clinics at Oakland and Monroeville.
 He completed his medical school at Al Ameen Medical College, India; Psychiatry residency from Penn State College of Medicine, Hershey and his sleep medicine fellowship at Henry Ford Hospital, Wayne State, Detroit.
 Dr. Krishnamurthy is rated as an Experienced provider by MediFind in the treatment of Periodic Limb Movement Disorder.
-His top areas of expertise are Obstructive Sleep Apnea, Central Sleep Apnea, Drowsiness, and Excessive Daytime Sleepiness.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Central Sleep Apnea, Drowsiness, and Excessive Daytime Sleepiness.
+Dr. Krishnamurthy is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Krishnamurthy is currently accepting new patients.

 Experienced in Periodic Limb Movement Disorder